KDE/krita/libs/resources/TagsDesignNotes.md

 1) Cleanup/promote orphaned tags on migration
 2) Cleanup for orphaned storage-tag records on migration
 3) Cleanup for orphaned tag-resource records on migration
+4) Fix storage removal via deleteTemporaryStorages() function (currently tags are not present in temporary memory storages, but nothing in the code blocks that)